"He said what?"

 on behalf of luckless fishermen.

-to remind himself
+to remind myself

-is the one who now stokes Apollo's holy fire
+am the one who now stokes Apollo's holy fire

 Overlord of the Achaean host,

-commander of a thousand black ships
+commander of a thousand black ships.

 With a hopeful heart,

-into a repetition of his story.
+into a repetition of my story.

 "I entered the Achaean camp